samyak-anand/Weather_forecast/README.md

 - Climate Studies: The dataset can be used for climate studies and analysis to understand weather patterns and trends in different regions.
 - Educational Purposes: Students and educators can use this dataset to learn about data analysis, visualization, and modeling techniques in the context of weather data.

-Acknowledgements:

-- This dataset was generated using Python's Faker library.
-- Special thanks to the Faker library developers for providing tools to create synthetic data for various purposes.